JunyuanWu2024/Interactive-Art-Showcase/README.md

-# 🪨 Moss and Stones - Full Stack Web Project (COMP4621 Assignment 3)
+# 🪨 Moss and Stones - Full Stack Web Project

 ## 📌 Project Overview
 This is a full-stack web application developed for COMP4621.
 It showcases a nature-inspired theme titled **"Moss and Stones"**, combining frontend aesthetics with backend functionality.
 The site includes user login/registration, responsive design, and multi-page navigation.